-Like so many other tropical fruits, lychee is not a natural for indoor gardeners.
+Lychee, also spelled litchi, is a tropical tree native to China.
+It grows in warm, tropical, wet climate.
+Like so many other tropical fruits, lychee is not a natural choice for indoor gardeners.
 It's more of a novelty plant and will be unlikely to ever bear fruit or grow to maturity (unless you have a greenhouse).
-Still, it can be fun to sprout these seeds if you happen to get one and grow the attractive little tree.
+Still, it can be fun to sprout these seeds if you happen to get a young tree and attempt to grow this attractive plant.

 - Light: Lychee thrive in full sun, but be aware that plants need to be acclimated.
 Young plants that are not used to full sun will suffer from sudden exposure to bright light, but once acclimated, they will definitely perform better.

-- Water: They prefer ample and regular water throughout the year.
-Lychee do not have a natural winter resting period, so will not benefit from a suspension of watering.
+- Water: These plants prefer ample and regular water throughout the year.
+Lychee does not have a natural winter resting period, so it will not benefit from a suspension of watering.

-- Soil: Lychee do not like alkaline soils, so use a slightly acidic potting soil, perhaps with the addition of pine bark fines or pine needles.
+- Soil: Lychee do not like alkaline soils, so use a slightly acidic potting soil, perhaps with the addition of pine bark mulch or pine needles.

 - Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
 Cut fertilizer back to once a month or so in the winter.

 Lychee is typically propagated in the field by air-layering, a sophisticated technique where growers make a cut into a thin branch and then surround it with a packet of moist moss or soil.
 Roots will form in the cut area, allowing the grower to cut off the whole branch and plant it as a small tree.
 A home grower is more likely to start lychee from seed.
 To sprout seeds, cover them with potting soil, keep warm and moist, and wait for sprouts to emerge (which can take weeks).
 Once they've sprouted, move to a sunnier spot after a few weeks.